Espenbfo/philips-hue/README.md

 # philips-hue
 This project is a collection of python files meant to change my hue lights in interesting ways.
+The most interesting program here is yr_api.py, which connects your lights to the yr api, and changes color based on the weather.

 ## Setup
 In order to run any file you need to add two files.
 If you need help finding the ip adress of your bridge or creating a